RealGeeks/check_please/README.md

   **reference** and the **candidate**.
 More on this in "Understanding the Output", below.

+Also, even though this gem was born from a need to compare JSON documents, I'll be talking about "hashes" instead of "objects", because I assume this will mostly be used by Ruby developers.
+Feel free to substitute "object" wherever you see "hash" if that's easier for you.  :)

 ## Usage

 ### From the Terminal / Command Line Interface (CLI)